 Because the wolf-human relationship was so mutually beneficial, it persisted for thousands of years.
 Over time, both species became more comfortable living alongside each other.

-Eventually, humans began playing a role in the determination of breeding partners – essentially introducing the world to the process of artificial selection and the process of domestication.
+Eventually, humans began playing a role in the determination of breeding partners – essentially introducing the world to the processes of artificial selection and domestication.